Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbacnewnonbruker.md

 ### If you are starting with raw non-Bruker data, use this flow chart to prepare your files for analysis or deposition.
-*Click on a step for links to the required tools/pages.*
+**Click on a flow chart step for links to the required tools/pages.*

 <div align="center">